paperdink/paperd.ink/README.md

 - Check battery circuit for the double transistor one
 - Add provision in next rev to eliminate GPIO expander?
 - Change voltage regulator for a lower quiescent current
-- Change the battery charger, error in schematic
+- Change the battery charger symbol, error in schematic
 - Pull-up resistor on the ~CHG pin